An Easy Burger Recipe Made on the Breakfast Sandwich Maker

 This is the perfect easy burger recipe to roll out on a weeknight when everyone is in a hurry and is eating at different times.

 I’ve experimented with different kinds of breads and buns.
-The Breakfast Sandwich Maker works best with English muffins and other very flat breads (pita cut into rounds, regular sliced bread cut into rounds, those flat sandwich rounds, thin bagels, etc.).
+The Breakfast Sandwich Maker works best with English muffins and other very flat breads (pita cut into rounds, regular sliced bread cut into rounds, thin bagels, etc.).
 If the bread (or bun) is too thick it becomes hard to close the machine and sometimes the top and bottom of the bun will burn.